lxc/lxcfs/README.md

 A container runtime wishing to use `LXCFS` should then bind mount the approriate files into the correct places on container startup.

+### Overriding the cgroup used for virtualization

+When `LXCFS` can't resolve the calling process to the cgroup you want to virtualize against, you can pin virtualization to a specific cgroup path:

+    sudo lxcfs --cgroup-override=/my-service.slice/my-cgroup /var/lib/lxcfs

+The override applies to procfs/sysfs virtualization and uses the provided cgroup path instead of resolving it from the caller's PID.

 ### LXC
 In order to use lxcfs with systemd-based containers, you can either use LXC 1.1 in which case it should work automatically, or otherwise, copy